zot/textcraft/architecture.md

 If you do happen to use assoc to access a many-valued association, it will return an array.

 You use thing.refs.NAME to get the things that refer back to this thing through their NAME association.
 So to get the contents of a room, you say room.assoc.location.
-Assigning to refs will change associations in other things.
-So thing.refs.location = [] will remove thing from everything located in it.
+You can remove all refs of a particular type to a thing by assigning thing.refs.NAME = [].
+Assigning it any other value is currently an error because there is no way to know whether to delete old values for those refs (associations don't currently track cardinality).

 # Standard rooms